MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsDialInConferencingConfiguration.md

 (Note that this collection is given the Identity site:Redmond.)
 After creating the virtual collection, line 2 is used to modify the value of the EnableNameRecording property.
 Finally, line 3 in the example calls the Set-CSDialInConferencingConfiguration cmdlet to transform the virtual configuration settings stored in $x into an actual collection of settings applied to the Redmond site.

-$x = New-CSDialInConferencingConfiguration -Identity site:Redmond -InMemory

-$x.EnableNameRecording = $False

-Set-CSDialInConferencingConfiguration -Instance $x

 ## PARAMETERS

 ### -Identity
 Indicates the Identity of the dial-in conferencing configuration settings to be created.
-Because these settings can only be created at the site scope, use syntax similar to this, with the prefix "site:" followed by the name of the site: -Identity site:Redmond.
+Because these settings can only be created at the site scope, use syntax similar to this, with the prefix "site:" followed by the name of the site: `-Identity site:Redmond.`

 Note that there can only be one set of dial-in conferencing configuration settings per site.
 The sample command will fail if a collection of settings with the Identity site:Redmond already exists.